robert-mccarthy-ca/modern-druid/README.md

 *   Days to 1,000 tCO₂e = 1000 tCO₂e / 45.1 tCO₂e/day = **~22 production days**

-This means the system can exceed Puro.earth's minimum annual output requirement in just **over three weeks** of operation, schedulable year-round contingent on feedstock dryness.
+This means the system can exceed Puro.earth's minimum annual output requirement in just **over three weeks** of operation, schedulable year-round contingent on feedstock dryness and availability.

 **Step 4: Scalable Production Model (Per 1,000 odt Biomass)** To clearly link agroforestry production to biochar revenue, here is the scalable output from processing **1,000 oven-dry tons (odt) of biomass**: